 - Building service designers or others designing fixed plant such as ventilation and electrical systems.

-- Buyers who specify the characteristics of products and materials such as masonry blocks and be default decide the weights bricklayers must handle.
+- Buyers who specify the characteristics of products and materials such as masonry blocks and by default decide the weights bricklayers must handle.

 Safe design can be achieved more effectively when all the parties who control and influence the design outcome collaborate on incorporating safety measures into the design.

-Examples of things you should consider when designing plant include:
+Examples of things we should consider when designing plant include: